Come rubammo la bomba atomica

-How We Stole the Atomic Bomb (Come rubammo la bomba atomica) is a 1967 Italian-Egyptian international co-production Eurospy comedy based on the 1966 Palomares B-52 crash.
+Come rubammo la bomba atomica (lit.
+'How We stole the Atomic Bomb') is a 1967 comedy film.
 Filmed in Italy and Egypt, it stars the Italian comic duo of Franco and Ciccio and was directed by Lucio Fulci.

 The film features a teaming of parodies of famous film secret agents.
 James Bomb stands for James Bond, Derek Flit stands for Derek Flint, and Modesty Bluff stands for Modesty Blaise.

 Plot

 While fishing off the coast of Egypt, Italian fisherman Franco and his father see an American Air Force bomber crash in the water carrying nuclear weapons.
 Franco's father and the rest of the crew flee in a lifeboat, stranding Franco in the boat off the coast, which beaches.
 When Franco swims ashore, Agent 87, a member of an international criminal organization called SPECTRALIS, kidnaps him to locate the nuclear weapon.
 A man named Pasqualino leads SPECTRALIS.
 Pasqualino sends an Egyptian scientist and SPECTRALIS employee Dr. Yes, who wishes to use the energy of the weapon to reanimate Egyptian mummies.

 Ciccio cannot extract information from the fisherman for the bomb's location.
 His attempt to threaten Franco with torture on a mechanical butt-kicking device backfires when Ciccio lets himself demonstrate the necessary posture himself.

 Franco escapes and arrives at a train station.
 Not understanding that he is in Egypt, he attempts to purchase a railway ticket to his home in Palermo, but cannot speak Arabic.
 A nearby Italian priest helps him by explaining where he is, and Franco treats the man to a cappuccino at the station bar.
 There, Franco's hollering voice attracts the attention of Cinzia, a woman who joins in on the conversation.

 At the SPECTRALLIS base in Egypt, three spies named James Bomb, Modesty Bluff, and Derek Flit attack Ciccio.
 However, they are so fixated on depriving each other of the catch then let him escape unnoticed while they brawl it out.

 Meanwhile, Cinzia lures Franco to her hotel room with the promise of sex.
 Unknown to Franco, she works for Dr. Yes.
 However, while she has her back turned, Bomb, Bluff, and Flit break into the room and attempt to abduct Franco, to no avail.
 Then Ciccio arrives, retrieves his prisoner, and spirits him away to the base.
 Ciccio later uses a lie detector to probe Franco's mind by asking him questions about the bomb.
 Seeing that Franco knows nothing, Ciccio confides in him that his superiors will have him killed for failure to find the bomb.
 Franco talks Ciccio into teaming up in hatching a plot to plant a fake bomb where it can be found.